 Our human-centered, business design thinking approach emphasizes both the customer and the company employees who must execute the process.
 The instruments for building your plan must provide value for every part of your stakeholder ecosystem, including your employees, customers, and your investors.

 Tracking tools should be established to monitor progress.
 As a result of our approach, processes feel more natural with the people who have to deliver and perform them, which should result in a positive impact on the acceptance of this new way of working.

 “Sometimes, you have to look back in order to understand the things that lie ahead.”
 (Yvonne Woon)

 Winter is the time to reflect and gain insights for the next growth cycle and marketing initiative.
 This final phase is the most critical to stakeholders.
-As you assess the yield of your efforts, it is crucial to gain understanding of what went well, what could be improved and what should be discontinued in the coming year.
+As you assess the yield of your efforts, it is crucial to gain an understanding of what went well, what could be improved, and what should be discontinued in the coming year.

 Your reflect season is the time to infuse rigor, discipline, and visibility to track results back to budgets and your financial reporting.
 This is time to make adjustments — to capture plans and new work enterprises.

 Looking at the Full Cycle

 There are myriad benefits to applying these iterative cycles: